Network and federation settings, STUN/TURN servers

 Use the buttons at the end of the list to add a new address and to save or discard changes.

-Addresses from the External addresses list are added in an encrypted form to the installer name of TrueConf for Windows client application and will be used during the first launch of the application.
-If the list does not include addresses accessible to all TrueConf for Windows users (both external and internal), they will not be able to connect to the server until they specify a correct address in the application settings.
-So, we suggest that in this section, you should specify the addresses accessible to all users both within the corporate network and from outside.
-This list can include addresses configured for forwarding to internal addresses, the IP address of your NAT, DNS name, or addresses to which you plan to migrate TrueConf Server in the future (so that the applications which were downloaded before, could connect to the new address).
+Addresses from the External addresses list are added in an encrypted form to the name of TrueConf for Windows installer downloaded from the server guest page (refer to application settings).
+These addresses will be used when the application is launched for the first time.
+Users of your server and guests, who try to join a webinar, will be unable to connect to the server if the external address will be unavailable to them (however, they will be able to connect, if they specify a correct address in application settings).
+So, we suggest that in the External addresses list, you should specify the addresses accessible to all users both within the corporate network and from outside.
+This list can include addresses configured for forwarding to internal addresses, the IP address of your NAT, DNS name, or addresses to which you plan to migrate TrueConf Server in the future (so that the applications which were downloaded before, could connect to the server via the new IP address).
 If the server will be used only within a local network, this list will not be needed.

 To edit the External addresses list, mark the Specify checkbox.